 - Your main avenue might be your online store, but you should be doing promos and demos locally at farmers' markets or gifting to friends and family to spread the word.

 - Tell everyone you talk to about your product.
 Give out samples with your business name and website on the packaging.

 - You're talking about entering a very saturated market both virtually and physically, so you need to be thinking outside the box.

-- If you make branded blends go to local restaurants and sell them on the idea of having their own tea blend.
+- If you make branded blends go to local restaurants and sell them on the idea of having their branded tea blend.

-- Or maybe find a restaurant who will carry your entire catalog of blends, and put together a list of pairings with the foods they offer, which they can include as an insert to their menu or as a tabletop display.
+- Or maybe find a restaurant that will carry your entire catalog of blends and put together a list of pairings with the foods they offer, which they can include as an insert to their menu or as a tabletop display.

 Tea Business Success